CNAG-Biomedical-Informatics/convert-pheno/docs/cdisc-odm.md

     convert-pheno -icdisc cdisc.xml --redcap-dictionary dictionary.csv --mapping-file mapping.yaml -obff individuals.json
     ```

+    CDISC-ODM follows the same mapping-file path as REDCap.
+By default, generated
+    `BFF` records preserve copied source values in `info` for auditability.
+Use
+    `--no-source-info` to omit raw source payloads from the `BFF` output.

     If you also want synthesized Beacon `datasets` and `cohorts`, keep `-obff` and use entity mode:

     ```bash